At Our Lady’s, we place a strong emphasis on the early identification of children with SEND needs.

 Because we place such high importance on every child reaching their potential, it may be, in a small number of cases, that Our Lady’s is unable to provide for very specific needs or disabilities.
 In such cases, conversations with parents concerned will be dealt with in a sensitive, professional and caring manner.

-The SENDCo - and member of the Senior Leadership Team - at Our Lady’s is Mrs Susan Hogarth, BSc (Hons.), PGCE, SpLD Level 5.
+The SENDCo at Our Lady’s is Mrs Melanie Boyer, SpLD Level 7.

 We offer regular opportunities to parents to discuss their child’s development or progress.
 Parents are encouraged to contact the school or nursery, at any time within the school/nursery working day, regarding any issues or concerns they have.